redox-os/ralloc/README.md

 ### Platform agnostic

-ralloc is platform independent, with the only requirement of the following symbols:
+`ralloc` is platform independent.
+It depends on `ralloc_shim`, a minimal interface for platform dependent functions.
+The default implementation of `ralloc_shim` requires the following symbols:

 1. `sbrk`: For extending the data segment size.
 2. `sched_yield`: For the spinlock.